cgloeckner/amid-infinity/03_rule_mods.md

 ## Sanity

 Mind-shattering circumstances will test a character's mental stability.
+Physical and mental damage will both count towards regular HP.
+Each HEART will symbolize the character's distance to his/her personal breaking point.

 - **Sanity check**
 	- Roll INT/WIS/CHA based on circumstances